kluo84/synack-python3/README.md

 ## getAllTargets()
 This method pulls down a descriptive JSON on all targets.
 Most other methods rely on this JSON and should normally be the second function method called.

-## getAssessments()
-This method returns a list of all Synack assessments that have been completed.

 ## getCodenames(category, mission_only=False)
 This method takes two parameters and returns a list of codenames.